christopheryou/Frontiers-Alter-Egos-Alter-Engagement/README.md

 # Frontiers-Alter-Egos-Alter-Engagement
 A repository including relevant assets and resources for the Journal Article: Alter egos alter engagement: perspective-taking can improve disclosure quantity and depth to AI chatbots in promoting mental wellbeing

+The ECA Assets can be found in the ECA Assets folder.

+The App folder contains the source code for the reflective conversation.
+It requires a .env of the variables listed in the project to fully function.
+Please contact christopheryou@ufl.edu for further details.